lnxpy/hashnode/clbjubw6p000208mff0ql4jfo.md

 I had always been thinking that I was not ready yet.
 Working at a company; on a real-world project takes me more experience and I'm not that guy yet!
 That feeling made me procrastinate a little bit and apply for my first job a few years later.

-After a few weeks of working remotely, I was thinking of a way that I could follow to help newbies treat and deal with that feeling easier by collaborating and contributing to open-source projects till they get better, get more skilled and nail their job interviews!
+Years later, after a few weeks of working remotely, I was thinking of a way that I could follow to help newbies treat and deal with that feeling easier by collaborating and contributing to open-source projects till they get better, get more skilled, and nail their job interviews!

 It's been a few months since I founded **<mark>Collove</mark>**, you can read more about this lovely community [here](https://collove.codes).